 If you think craft and beer go together like peanut butter and jelly, then Santa Barbara is the place to visit.
 Our craft beer scene is roaring seven days a week, pouring everything from tried and true pilsners to stouts as well as trendy specialty brews, including sours and unfiltered small batches.
 The options abound, so whether you’re seeking just a pint or want to secure some 750 ml. blends from Third Window Brewing, there’s a place for you to belly on up to the bar.
-So designate a driver or call a ride service, and enjoy exploring these wonderful spots in Santa Barbara.
+So designate a driver or call a ride service, and enjoy your guide to Santa Barbara’s best craft breweries.

 When you’ve finally drained that last pint, know that your room at the Eagle Inn awaits your arrival.
-A soft pillow, well-appointed sheets and a cozy comforter provides the perfect last stop of a successful brewery tour.
+A soft pillow, well-appointed sheets, and a cozy comforter provide the perfect last stop of a successful brewery tour.